Pyrdacor/wsc/README.md

 The tree is stored with the compressed data and is itself encoded in a special way.

-The compression is quite fast in contrast to algorithms like LZ77 as it has not do search for reoccuring patterns.
+The compression is quite fast in contrast to algorithms like LZ77 as it has not to search for reoccuring patterns.
 You could say that the word indexes encode a byte sequence match of length 2.
 But it does not need any offset or length information.
 The index itself is enough and has always the same size.